Aervyon/jsLiam/README.md

 - You can config it by using a file named `config.json` in the root of the application.

+## Things to not do

+- Do not use pm2.
+It makes it so you cannot reload, load, or unload (depending on if the config file exists) the config once the app is started

+## Features

+- A hot reloadable configuration file.
+If you want to reload the configuration file, just type `refresh` into your terminal

+- Easy configuration.
+The configuration keys are below, and are easy to understand (most of the time).

 ## Configuration keys

-`clientId` - (optional) The clientId of the app you want to use (Cannot be changed once app is running)
+`clientId` - (optional) The clientId of the discord developers application you want to use (Cannot be changed once app is running)

 `timestamp` - (optional) Whether or not you want a beginning timestamp.
 Allowed values: `true`, or `'true'` - Makes sure the timestamp is on.
 Default: `true`